What is it Like to Live with PTSD?

 - Angry or resentful toward your loved one.

 - Tired from sleep problems because of worry, depression, or because of your loved one’s sleep problems.

 - Isolated if your partner refuses to socialize.

 - Emotional distance from your partner.

 The stress of PTSD can affect all members of the family.
-If PTSD is affecting your family, consider contacting a mental health professional for individual, couples or family counseling.
-Through counseling, you can get the help you and your family needs to cope and support each other.
+If PTSD is affecting your family, consider contacting a mental health professional for individual, couples, or family counseling.
+Through counseling, you can get the help you and your family need to cope and support each other.
 For a referral to local services, contact your local Mental Health America organization or Mental Health America at 800-969-6642.
 You can also visit use MHA’s online affiliate locator.